Alright, here’s what you need to know. Both the Marcato and Imperia are excellent pasta makers. I recommend both of them!

 Nine different colors?
 That’s right!
 With the ongoing success of the Marcato Atlas 150 series, Marcato decided to make the model available in nine different colors: copper, red, heavenly blue, gold, pink, black, blue, green and of course the standard chromed edition.

-The CucinaPro comes with a one-year manufacturer’s warranty, and we are just going to be honest here: this isn’t a very long period of time, especially compared to the warranty of the Marcato Atlas 150 Wellness.
+The Imperia comes with a one-year manufacturer’s warranty, and we are just going to be honest here: this isn’t a very long period of time, especially compared to the 10 year warranty Marcato offers.

 Marcato offers an almost unique period of warranty, a total of 10 years.
 The Marcato Atlas 150 Wellness has a standard warranty of 2 years, but Marcato adds another 8 years which sums up to a total amount of 10 years.
 This demonstrates the company’s trust in the product, and it is definitely a good thought to have in the back of your head.